functional exercise: passive scapular depression with dumbbells

-yogabook / asana / passive scapular depression with dumbbells
+yogabook / functional exercises / passive scapular depression with dumbbells

 Passive scapular depression with dumbbells